 Before joining us in 2015, Stuart practised at the Independent Bar in London, where his work focused on chancery and commercial matters.
 He remains a door tenant in chambers in London and an external member of the Law Library, Dublin.
-Stuart has wide ranging arbitration experience, including acting as sole counsel for corporate clients.
+Stuart has wide ranging arbitration experience, including acting in ICC, LCIA, Stockholm Chamber, JAMS and ad hoc arbitrations.
 Stuart's experience includes:

 - Acting for the provisional liquidators in the application for the winding up of two BVI companies with debts in excess of US$1.5 billion.
-The debtor companies are linked to the Brazilian OAS Group – currently subject to a judicially supervised restructuring procedure in Sao Paolo – which was a focus of the lava jato corruption investigation.
-Involving proceedings in BVI, Brazil and New York, the case has raised significant cross-border insolvency issues and questions as to the residual powers of directors of BVI companies subject to insolvency processes.
+The debtor companies are linked to the Brazilian OAS Group –subject to a judicially supervised restructuring procedure in São Paulo – which was a focus of the lava jato corruption investigation.
+Involving proceedings in BVI, Brazil and New York, the case raised significant cross-border insolvency issues and questions as to the residual powers of directors of BVI companies subject to insolvency processes.

 - Acting for Landsbanki Islands hf, in various proceedings including an application to stay all litigation against the insolvent Icelandic banks under EU Directive 2001/24 on the Reorganisation & Winding Up of Credit Institutions.

-- Acting for a Defendant subject to the largest ever pre-judgment Receivership ordered in the English courts in a US $2.4 billion claim, the largest case then before the Commercial Court.
+- Acting for Defendant subject to the largest ever pre-judgment Receivership ordered in the English courts in a US$2.4 billion claim, the largest case then before the Commercial Court.

-Stuart is a member of the Chancery Bar Association, the Chartered Institute of Arbitrators and the London Common Law and Commercial Bar Association.
+Stuart is a member of the BVI Bar Association, the Chancery Bar Association, the Chartered Institute of Arbitrators and the London Common Law and Commercial Bar Association.
 He is also a member of the Recovery & Insolvency Specialists Association (RISA) and INSOL International.

 - England and Wales